Discovering and exploiting active sensing motifs for estimation: Results

 \subsubsection{State estimator}

 We define a state estimator $\mathcal{H}_i$ for any state variable ${x}_{i}$

-$\mathcal{H}_i$ is a function that maps the time history of measurements $\vect{Y}_{\timewindow_k}$ (and optionally inputs $\vect{U}_{\timewindow_k}$ and measurement noise covariance $\mathcal{R}_{\timewindow_k}$) in the time window $\timewindow$ to the current state estimate $\check{x}_{i,k}$ at time step $k$.
-Notably, $\mathcal{H}_{i}$ can consider the entire time window $\timewindow$ of information at once, and is not sensitive to initialization, thus can potentially avoid the pitfalls associated with Kalman filtering.
+$\mathcal{H}_i$ is a function that maps the time-history of measurements $\vect{Y}_{\timewindow_k}$ (and optionally inputs $\vect{U}_{\timewindow_k}$ and measurement noise covariance $\mathcal{R}_{\timewindow_k}$) in the time window $\timewindow$ to the current state estimate $\check{x}_{i,k}$ at time step $k$.
+Notably, $\mathcal{H}_{i}$ can consider the entire time window $\timewindow$ at once, and is not sensitive to initialization, thus can potentially avoid the pitfalls associated with Kalman filtering.
 In principle, $\mathcal{H}_i$ could be any function, but we employ a feed-forward artificial neural network (ANN) for its generality, flexibility, and ability to operate without relying on a predefined dynamical model.

-We designed a wind direction state estimator ANN using a limited set of angular measurements $[\psi, \gamma, \beta]$ (\autoref{fig:figure_3_a}, \autoref{fig:figure_supp_ANN_noise_a}--\autoref{fig:figure_supp_ANN_noise_b}).
-Our observability analysis tells us that the agent must turn with a change in heading in order for the ANN to yield accurate estimates of wind direction (\autoref{fig:figure_2_c}\romannumeral 1).
+We designed an ANN for estimating wind direction using angular measurements $[\psi, \gamma, \beta]$ (\autoref{fig:figure_3_a}, \autoref{fig:figure_supp_ANN_noise_a}), which yields accurate estimates \autoref{fig:figure_supp_ANN_noise_b}, but only during heading changes as predicted by our observability analysis (\autoref{fig:figure_2_c}\romannumeral 1).